11 Best Free Recruitment Software Tools for 2026

 CONS

-- The free plan has limited storage (256MB) and allows one job at a time with limited customer support.
+- Free plan has limited storage (256MB) and allows one job at a time with limited customer support.

 - The free plan only allows 256MB of storage.